The Raft of the Medusa: Influences

 The Raft of the Medusa fuses many influences from the Old Masters, from the Last Judgment and Sistine Chapel ceiling of Michelangelo (1475–1564) and Raphael's Transfiguration, to the monumental approach of Jacques-Louis David (1748–1825) and Antoine-Jean Gros (1771–1835), to contemporary events.
-By the 18th century, shipwrecks had become a recognised feature of marine art – as well as an increasingly common occurrence, for more journeys were made by sea.
+By the 18th century, shipwrecks had become a recognised feature of marine art—as well as an increasingly common occurrence, for more journeys were made by sea.
 Claude Joseph Vernet (1714–1789) created many such images, achieving naturalistic colour through direct observation—unlike other artists at that time—and was said to have tied himself to the mast of a ship in order to witness a storm.

 Michelangelo.
 Detail of The Last Judgment in the Sistine Chapel.
 Géricault said, "Michelangelo sent shivers up my spine, these lost souls destroying each other inevitably conjure up the tragic grandeur of the Sistine Chapel."

 Although the men depicted on the raft had spent 13 days adrift and suffered hunger, disease and cannibalism, Géricault pays tribute to the traditions of heroic painting and presents his figures as muscular and healthy.
 According to the art historian Richard Muther, there is still a strong debt to Classicism in the work.
 The fact that the majority of the figures are almost naked, he wrote, arose from a desire to avoid "unpictorial" costumes.
 Muther observes that there is "still something academic in the figures, which do not seem to be sufficiently weakened by privation, disease, and the struggle with death".

 The influence of Jacques-Louis David can be seen in the painting's scale, in the sculptural tautness of the figures and in the heightened manner in which a particularly significant "fruitful moment"—the first awareness of the approaching ship—is described.
 In 1793, David also painted an important current event with The Death of Marat.
-His painting had an enormous political impact during the time of the revolution in France, and it served as an important precedent for Géricault's decision to also paint a current event.
+His painting had an enormous political impact during the revolution in France, and it served as an important precedent for Géricault's decision to paint a contemporary event as well.
 David's pupil, Antoine-Jean Gros, had, like David, represented "the grandiosities of a school irredeemably associated with a lost cause", but in some major works, he had given equal prominence to Napoleon and anonymous dead or dying figures.
 Géricault had been particularly impressed by the 1804 painting Bonaparte Visiting the Plague-Victims of Jaffa, by Gros.